Drakkar-Software/Triangular-Arbitrage/README.md

 ### Configuration
 To change the exchange edit `main.py` `exchange_name` value to the desired exchange.
 It should match the exchange [ccxt id value](https://github.com/ccxt/ccxt?tab=readme-ov-file#certified-cryptocurrency-exchanges)

-You can also provide a list of symbol to ignore when calling `run_detection` using `ignored_symbols` and a list of symbol to whitelist using `whitelisted_symbols`.
+You can also provide a list of symbol to ignore when calling `run_detection` using `ignored_symbols` and a list of filters.

 ## Help